 Existence value is commonly known as the value an individual has for the existence of a resource from which s/he does not derive any use now or in future.
-Krutillia (1967) recognised that existence values were not limited to naturally occurring resource.
-The concept could also be attributed to man made resources or items such as rare works of art.
-Uniqueness was the foundation for existence value.
-Accordingly to Krutilla existence value is the "willingness to pay for retaining an option to use an area or facility that would be difficult or impossible to replace and for which no close substitutes are available.
+Accordingly to Krutilla (1967) existence value is the "willingness to pay for retaining an option to use an area or facility that would be difficult or impossible to replace and for which no close substitutes are available.
 The demand may exist even though there is no current intention to use the area or facility in question and the option may never be exercised.
-Such a demand may exist among others who place a value on the mere existence of biological and /or geomorphic variety and its widespread distribution."